-How to Avoid Common Running Injuries
+How to Prevent Common Running Injuries

 Running is a great way to get in shape, but it can also lead to injuries.
 Knowing

 Experts recommend the following strategies to prevent injuries:

 Wear the correct shoes.
-Buying shoes at an athletic store, where a salesclerk can help you choose a shoe
+Buy running shoes at an athletic store, where a salesclerk can help you choose a shoe